-Wheel stops are an important element to any parking lot.
+Wheel stops (also called parking blocks) are an important element to any parking lot.
 They keep cars from hitting signs, walls, curbs or even other cars.
 There are generally two types of wheel stop that we install.
 Here in the Dallas, TX area, wheel stops are typically 72” long – long enough for both front or rear wheels of a vehicle to touch the wheel stop.
 C & D offers wheel stop installation services all over the DFW area and beyond.
 We have been installing wheel stops in parking lots in the DFW area since 1981.

 Concrete Wheel Stop/Parking Block